Indigenous, Minority and Lesser-used Languages (IML)

 The IML languages group concentrates on Irish, Welsh, Gaelic, Scots, Ulster Scots, Manx, Jèrriais, Guernesiais and Cornish.

 The group are currently working on 3 key areas as part of their work plan:-

-In addition to regular officials meetings across the eight BIC Member Administrations, the work sector has organised seminars for policy makers and practitioners to help share good practice amongst people who work in the IML languages sector.
+In addition to holding regular officials meetings across the eight BIC Member Administrations, the work sector has organised seminars for policy makers and practitioners to help share good practice amongst people who work in the IML languages sector.
 Each seminar focuses on a different area of the work sector’s remit.
 A seminar was held in March 2018 in Belfast bringing together officials and stakeholders from across the UK and Ireland, a report of which can be accessed here.
 The group recently worked together to produce a playlist to celebrate the European Day of Languages which took place in September 2019.